m4tD3v/m4td3v/README.md

 ## Hi there 👋

-I'm Matt, a 32 year old Software Developer/Engineer/Manager from South Africa.
+I'm Matt, a 32 year old Software Developer/Engineer/Manager from South Africa 🇿🇦

-I only started coding at Stellenbosch University, but I loved tech from probably before birth when the first ultrasound was taken of me in the belly. 😉
+I'm really a relaxed person, am easy to get on with and enjoy collaborating with others to share knowledge and implement cool solutions.

-[Supaplex](https://www.google.com/search?q=supaplex) was my go to game from when I can first remember!
+I enjoy working out, being outdoors and keeping a healthy balanced lifestyle, with an unhealthy addiction to Scuba Diving and Rock-pooling! 🐬

-I'm really a relaxed person, am easy to get on with and enjoy collaborating with others to share knowledge.
-I enjoy working out, being outdoors and keeping a healthy balanced lifestyle, with an unhealthy addiction to Scuba Diving and Rock-pooling!
-Also a big F1 fan!
+Also a big F1 fan!🏎️

-I co-founded and built an app in Flutter & Firebase 📱 nudi.io which is available on both iOS and Android and can be used to assist in identifying Nudibranchs (ask me about them!).
-We gained over 1000 users within our first month of launch and are nearing 2000 in our 3rd month.
+I co-founded and built an app in Flutter & Firebase 📱 [nudi.io](https://nudi.io) which is available on both iOS and Android and can be used to assist in identifying Nudibranchs (ask me about them!).
+We gained over 1000 users within our first month of launch.

 ## 👴 Experience
  - **Software Program Manager at [Brsk](brsk.co.uk)** *[2024/03 - present]*